ejdostal/Data_projects_TripleTen/06_Zomato_project_ README.md

 # TripleTen Sprint 5 Project - Zomato

 This is the final project I worked on in the TripleTen Business Intelligence Analyst program.
 It was a great opportunity to practice and review many of the new skills I learned throughout the curriculum.
-For this project, I given the choice between three major areas of analysis: customer analysis, resturaunt analysis, and sales analysis.
-For these datasets, I chose to focus on Zomato customers.
+For this project, I could choose between one of three major areas of analysis to focus on: customer analysis, resturaunt analysis, and sales analysis.
+For my final analysis, I chose to focus on Zomato customers.

 ### Zomato